Welcome to Counselling and Mental Health

 Our Counselling and Mental Health Team provides a free service for all students who need specialist support whilst they are studying at the University of Worcester

-During the 30-minute appointment, you can tell us a bit about what the current issue is, what you’d like to be different and to come up with a plan together.
-Our team members are all professionally trained and accredited, and work in safe, confidential offices.
+During the 30-minute appointment, you can tell us a bit about what the current issue is, what you’d like to be different so that together, we can come up with a plan to resolve the pressing issues.
+Our team are all professionally trained and accredited, and work in safe, confidential offices.

-To book an initial STAR (Support, Triage, Advise, Referral) appointment with a member of the Counselling and Mental Health Team you can use our self-service booking system.
+To book an initial STAR (Support, Triage, Advice, Refer) appointment with a member of the Counselling and Mental Health Team you can use our self-service booking system.

 **If you encounted an error when using the link below, please reload the Bookings page and try again**

-If you need support with the booking process, please contact firstpoint at firstpoint@worc.ac.uk or call them on 01905 542551.
+If you need support with the booking process, please contact either us or firstpoint at or call them on 01905 542551.

 See Appointments for more information.